 Daylong Rewards are the daylong variation of our popular Robot Reward tournaments.
 Every player contributes an entry fee.
-80% of the fees go towards the prize pool and are paid back to the top scorers.
+70% of the fees go towards the prize pool and are paid back as BB$ awards to the top scorers.

 Each table consists of a single human player, sitting South, and three robot players sitting in the other three seats.